 I’d like to encourage you to do this as a group.
 Meeting together once a week to discuss the material.
 With that in mind, I’ve included a group ticket.

 While there is no maximum number for a group, the ideal is to create an intimate environment where everyone has the opportunity to contribute.
-This means I’d recommend 12-15 as a maximum.
+So I’d recommend 12-15.